Thomas10111/ProjectBasedCloning/writeup.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 and 3x3 filter sizes, respectively, and depths between 24 and 64 (model.py lines 162-168)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes, respectively, and depths between 24 and 64 (model.py lines 180-184)

-The model includes RELU layers to introduce nonlinearity (code line 162-166), and the data is normalized in the model using a Keras lambda layer (code line 160).
+The model includes RELU layers to introduce nonlinearity (code line 180-184), and the data is normalized in the model using a Keras lambda layer (code line 178).

 #### 2. Attempts to reduce overfitting in the model

-The model contains a dropout layers in order to reduce overfitting (model.py line 168).
+The model contains a dropout layers in order to reduce overfitting (model.py lines, 186, 188, 190).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 42+43, 57-129).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 114-139).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 177).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 197).

 #### 4. Appropriate training data